mehulagg/gitlab/doc/ci/environments/protected_environments.md

 ## Deployment-only access to protected environments

 Users granted access to a protected environment, but not push or merge access to the branch deployed to it, are only granted access to deploy the environment.
-Users with Reporter permissions or groups that have been added to the project with Reporter permissions, will show up in the dropdown menu for deployment-only access.
+An individual in a group with the Reporter permission or groups that have been added to the project with Reporter permissions, will show up in the dropdown menu for deployment-only access.

 Note that deployment-only access is the only possible access level for users with [Reporter permissions](../../user/permissions.md).